JaneliaSciComp/SongExplorer/README.md

 * `dropout` is the fraction of hidden units on each forward pass to omit during training.
 See [Srivastava, Hinton, *et al* (2014; J. Machine Learning Res.)](http://jmlr.org/papers/v15/srivastava14a.html).

+* `augment volume` is the range within which to uniformly pick a random number to muliply each waveform by.

+* `augment noise` is the range within which to uniformly pick a random number to use as the standard deviation of a Gaussian distribution which is added to each waveform.

 There is also:

 * `weights seed` specifies whether to randomize the initial weights or not.
 A